Madhugupta95/Instahyre_Job_Analytics/README.md

 ![image](https://github.com/Madhugupta95/Instahyre_Job_Analytics/assets/117964914/d70b356e-512d-43cc-895d-4fe92fe01047)
 -----------------------------------------------------------------------------------------------------------------------

-With the help of Job Vaccancies Dashboard we shows that the sector, the number of vacancies, and the number of candidates who have applied for each vacancy.
+With the help of Job Vacancies Dashboard we shows that the sector, the number of vacancies, and the number of candidates who have applied for each vacancy.
 ![f_dashboard](https://github.com/Madhugupta95/Instahyre_Job_Analytics/assets/117964914/c36943cd-3979-4721-97fc-5dc43e41a5f3)
 Check out this link for Excel Dashboard & Visualization: